Salesforce: Trailhead

-Salesforce+

-In August 2021, during the COVID-19 pandemic, Salesforce launched a streaming service titled Salesforce+.
-The service features original content produced by the company involving its clients ranging from "days in the life" of smaller business owners to interviews with large companies' CEOs.
-Since 2022, Salesforce has also streamed its annual Dreamforce conference on Salesforce+.

 Discontinued

-Desk.com

-Desk.com is a SaaS help desk and customer support product that was acquired by Salesforce for $50 million in 2011.
-The product focused on connecting small businesses to their customers.

-In March 2018, Salesforce announced that Desk.com would be consolidated with other services into Service Cloud Essentials.
+Desk.com was a SaaS help desk and customer support product acquired by Salesforce for $50 million in 2011, and consolidated with other services into Service Cloud Essentials in March 2018.

-Do.com

 Do.com was a cloud-based task management system for small groups and businesses, introduced in 2011, and discontinued in 2014.

 Operations

 Salesforce is headquartered in San Francisco in the Salesforce Tower.
-Salesforce has 110 offices, including ones in Hong Kong, Israel, London, Paris, Sydney, and Tokyo.
+Salesforce has 110 offices, including ones in Hong Kong, Israel, London, Paris, Sydney and Tokyo.

 Standard & Poor's added Salesforce to the S&P 500 Index in September 2008.
-In August 2020, S&P Dow Jones Indices announced that Salesforce would replace Exxon Mobil in the Dow Jones Industrial Average.
+In August 2020, S&P Dow Jones Indices announced that Salesforce would replace ExxonMobil in the Dow Jones Industrial Average.

 Culture

 According to Marc Benioff, Salesforce corporate culture is based on the concept of Ohana.

-In 2021, Cynthia Perry, a design research senior manager, resigned over discrimination in the workplace and posted her resignation letter on LinkedIn.
+In 2021, Cynthia Perry, a design research senior manager, resigned, alleging discrimination in the workplace and posting her resignation letter on LinkedIn.

-On September 10, 2021, Benioff tweeted that the company is prepared to help any employee who wishes to move out of the state of Texas, following the abortion in Texas legislation announced on September 1, 2021.
+On September 10, 2021, Benioff tweeted that the company is prepared to help any employee who wishes to move out of the state of Texas, following abortion legislation in Texas, announced on September 1, 2021.